-R Library
+Python/R Library

-We considered meeting our objective by writing a library of data manipulation functionality implemented in R. The library would consist of high-level functions and objects with a variety of parameters able to perform the necessary processes using single lines of code.
+We considered meeting our objective by writing a library of data manipulation functionality implemented in Python and/or R. The library would consist of high-level functions and objects with a variety of parameters able to perform the necessary processes using single lines of code.

-- 1. R is a very common language used by data scientists - 2.
-R is already used by some of the client's employees - 3.
+- 1. Python and R are very common languages used by data scientists - 2.
+Python and R are already used by some of the client's employees - 3.
 Flexible functionality using object members and function parameters - 4.
 Easily extendable by adding new calls - 5.
 Easy to install and distribute

 - 1. High level of parameterization needed could require verbose function calls or object initialization - 2.
-R is relatively slow at performing the required processes - 3.
 Requires users to learn a new set of functions to interface with